 - The PSAT is a shorter test, is taken in school, and doesn’t have collegiate ramifications.
 These facts decrease test-taking factors of fatigue and pressure, sometimes resulting in scores that look even better than current practice test scores.

 Accordingly, a strong PSAT performance does not mean a student is more inclined towards the SAT versus the ACT.
-It’s understandable that an excellent PSAT showing could sow some seeds of doubt on ACT preparations, tempting a change to the SAT.
-If you are doubting the decision of pursuing the ACT, consider these points:
+It’s understandable that an excellent PSAT showing could sow some seeds of doubt on ACT preparations, tempting you to change to the SAT.
+If you are questioning the decision to have your teen prep for the ACT, here’s what we suggest:

 - Don’t rely on the PSAT alone: take a full-length SAT practice test to see if those results outpace current ACT practice tests as well.